CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Branford/README.md

 ### 8/13
 Today we learned about the webpage box model.
 This model is especially important because it taught me how to be detailed on what specifics I want styled using different types of selectors.
 The selectors include: id, class, element, and universal (*).

+### 8/25
+Tody we learned about the basics of control flow, conditionals, and loops.
+This was a little confusing at first but eventually undeerstood.

 [GitHub Account](https://github.com/Brranforrd/Brranforrd)